SharePoint/sp-dev-docs/docs/sp-add-ins/tools-and-environments-for-developing-sharepoint-add-ins.md

 # Tools and environments for developing SharePoint Add-ins

 There are two basic patterns for development environments for SharePoint Add-ins.
-The test and debugging SharePoint website can be:
+The test and debugging SharePoint website can be on:

--  **In a SharePoint Online website in an Office 365 subscription.** Typically, Visual Studio is installed to a local computer, but a cloud-based Visual Studio is also an option.
+-  **A SharePoint Online website in an Office 365 subscription.** Typically, Visual Studio is installed to a local computer, but a cloud-based Visual Studio is also an option.

--  **On an on-premises, one-server SharePoint farm.** Visual Studio is installed on the same computer.
+-  **An on-premises, one-server SharePoint farm.** Visual Studio is installed on the same computer.

 Consider the following: